Continuous-Time Public Good Contribution under Uncertainty: A Stochastic Control Approach: The Public Good Contribution Game

 \section{The Public Good Contribution Game}

 In Section \ref{SocialPlanner} we have taken the point of view of a fictitious social planner aiming to efficiently maximize the social welfare.
 Here we aim to study strategic interaction between the agents of our economy.
+Therefore assume from now on $n>1$.

 Determining agent \(i\)'s optimal choice of a strategy against a given process \(C^{-i}\) specifying aggregate contributions by the opponents amounts to solving the stochastic control problem with value function